 Trinity Collins

-People At A Coffee ShopFour years of free tuition to attend an elite, top-ranked institution doesn’t come without a certain price.
+People at a Coffee ShopFour years of free tuition to attend an elite, top-ranked institution doesn’t come without a certain price.

 At the university where Trinity (they, them) graduated, an incoming freshman is four times more likely to be from the top one percent than from the bottom twenty.